jaruiz/light52/README.md

 fixing bugs until the test bench is strong enough to consider the core 'tested'.

-Anyway, until some real documentation is added explaining how to set up and use this project, you are not advised to try to use it.
+Until some real documentation is added explaining how to set up and use this project, you are not advised to use it.
 But don't hesitate to contact me if you decide to try and need help!